spryker-sdk/async-api/README.md

 - `asyncapi-file`
 - `api-version`

-`vendor/bin/asyncapi asyncapi:schema:create --asyncapi-file "path/to/async-api.yml"` will override the default file location (config/api/asyncapi/asyncapi.yml).
+`vendor/bin/asyncapi schema:asyncapi:create --asyncapi-file "path/to/async-api.yml"` will override the default file location (config/api/asyncapi/asyncapi.yml).

-`vendor/bin/asyncapi asyncapi:schema:create --api-version 1.0.0` will override the default file version (0.1.0).
+`vendor/bin/asyncapi schema:asyncapi:create --api-version 1.0.0` will override the default file version (0.1.0).

 ## Adding a message to an AsyncAPI file

-The `vendor/bin/asyncapi asyncapi:schema:add:message` adds a message to a given AsyncAPI file.
+The `vendor/bin/asyncapi schema:asyncapi:message:add` adds a message to a given AsyncAPI file.
 This command can also be used to reverse engineer from an existing Transfer object.

 This console command has many options to be configured.
 See all of them by running

-`vendor/bin/asyncapi asyncapi:schema:add:message -h`
+`vendor/bin/asyncapi schema:asyncapi:message:add -h`

 it will print a help page for this command.